 Favorite athlete: Lebron James

-One thing people don’t know about me: I used to play piano for a little bit.
+One thing people don't know about me: I used to play piano for a little bit.
 I'm not an expert but I used to play.

 By Mary Jane Souder

 When it comes to being a leader, Josh Smith’s philosophy is simple.

 The Hatboro-Horsham senior - a captain of the football team - explains.

 “I try to do the right things on the field, I try to do the right things during practice, I try to do the right things at school, and I try to do the right things in the community,” Smith said.
 “I try to be a leader in those ways and set a good example for others to follow.”